Japanese prisoners of war in the Soviet Union

-After :World War II there were from 524,000 Japanese personnel in the Soviet Union and Mongolia interned to work in labor camps as POWs.
-Of them, it is estimated that 60,000 died in captivity.
+After :World War II Japanese personnel in the Soviet Union and Mongolia were interned to work in labor camps as POWs.
+Estimates for their number vary, from 560,000–760,000 to 900,000.
+Of them, it is estimated that between 60,000, 200,000-300,000 or 347,000 died in captivity.

 The majority of the approximately 3.5 million Japanese armed forces outside Japan were disarmed by the United States and Kuomintang China and repatriated in 1946.
-Western Allies had taken 35,000 Japanese prisoners between December 1941 and 15 August 1945, i.e., before the Japanese capitulation The Soviet Union held the Japanese POWs in a much longer time period and used them as a labor force.
+Western Allies had taken 35,000 Japanese prisoners between December 1941 and 15 August 1945, i.e., before the Japanese capitulation.
+The Soviet Union held the Japanese POWs in a much longer time period and used them as a labor force.

 Soviet Union behavior was contrary to the Soviet–Japanese Neutrality Pact from the beginning, and also to the Potsdam Declaration, which guaranteed the return of surrendered Japanese soldiers to Japan.

 When Russian President Boris Yeltsin arrived in Japan in October 1993, he apologized for being an "inhumane act."

 However, the Russian side said, "The transferred Japanese soldiers are" prisoners of war "who were legally detained during the battle and do not fall into the category of" detainees "who were unfairly detained after the end of the war."

 History

-The majority of Japanese who were held in the Soviet Union did not consider themselves as "Prisoners of War" and referred to themselves as "internees", because they voluntarily laid down their arms after the official capitulation of Japan, i.e., after the end of the military conflict.
-The number of Japanese prisoners captured in combat was very small.

 After the defeat of the Kwantung Army in Manchuria, Japanese POWs were sent from Manchuria, Korea, South Sakhalin and Kuril Islands to Primorski Krai, Khabarovsk Krai, Krasnoyarsk Krai, Kazakhstan (South Kazakhstan Province and Zhambyl Province), Buryat-Mongol ASSR, and Uzbek SSR.
 In 1946, 49 labor camps for Japanese POWs under the management of GUPVI housed about 500,000 persons.
 In addition there were two camps for those convicted of various crimes.
 Prisoners were grouped into 1,000 person units.
 Some male and female Japanese civilians, as well as Koreans were also imprisoned when there were not enough soldiers to fill a unit.

-Handling of Japanese POWs was, in line with the USSR State Defense Committee Decree no. 9898cc "About Receiving, Accommodation, and Labor Utilization of the Japanese Army Prisoners of War" ("О приеме, размещении, трудовом использовании военнопленных японской армии") dated by 23 August 1945.
+Handling of Japanese POWs was considered inhumane and mishandled by Russia.
+There were deaths caused by malnutrition, overwork, cave-ins, floods, unsanitary working conditions which led to epidemics, harsh winter colds, violent guards, brutal suppression of mild resistance, and even lynchings of Japanese by their fellow Japanese.

 A significant number of Japanese were assigned to the construction of the Baikal-Amur Mainline (over 200,000 persons), in eight camps, in Komsomolsk-on-Amur (two camps, for two railroad branches), Sovetskaya Gavan, Raychikha railroad station (Khabarovsk Krai), Izvestkovaya railroad station (Khabarovsk Krai), Krasnaya Zarya (Chita Oblast), Taishet, and Novo-Grishino (Irkutsk Oblast).

-The repatriation of Japanese POWs started in 1946.
+The repatriation of Japanese POWs started in 1946: